aemddev/Challenge-ISQe/README.md

 ### Install all dependencies

-Open terminal on VS Code and execute the following command
+Navigate to the project folder and execute the following command to install all the dependencies

 ```
 npm install